Snider/snider/README.md

 During my research, I made a list of [Recommend Services](https://github.com/Snider/security-research/tree/main/good-companies), Companies that are friendly to our industory.

-The thing is, people don't look at problems abstractly enough, the bigger picture.
+People don't look at problems abstractly enough, the bigger picture.

-Lethean's DAO is now a player in Web3 as a service network, with Confidential Payments, 70+ gTLD's and a community-run Transit network to come.

-I have a plan; a crazy network with interlays mapping the IPv4/IPv6 address space into a privacy net; that can alter the OSI Layer flow mid-flight where data owners can make routing choices based on threat conditions of their zone.
+I have a plan; a crazy network, OSI-9 with interlays mapping the IPv4/IPv6 address space into Web3; this interlacing tech can alter the OSI Layer flow mid-flight where data owners can make routing choices based on threat conditions of their zone.

 It's hard to explain in words; it makes my head hurt; come back later when I can show you things.